severalnines/S9s_cookbooks/cmon/README.md

 Change History
 ===============

+* v0.4 - Fixes for Chef 0.10.10 and working with galera cookbook
-* v0.3 - Code cleanup, better use of roles, data bags and more tests using Chef-Server.
-Uses cmon v1.1.27.
+* v0.3 - Code cleanup, better use of roles, data bags and more tests using Chef-Server 0.10.8.
 * v0.2 - Bug fixes and making sure it worked on Chef-Solo.
 * v0.1 - Initial recipes based upon cmon v1.1.25.